Strip Poker is a fun way of adding a fun and/or naughty twist to your home-games.

 With the rules ironed out, you're free to get started.
-Here's a variation I've played – it's the same one I've used with friends when we've had to allocate rooms or forfeits too.
+Here's a variation you can use with friends where you can allocate rooms or forfeits too.

 - Ensure each player has a similar number of items of clothing before the game stars.
 You can group items or accept jewellery if you need to make it a little fairer.